 A concern for the welfare, growth, maturity, and development of students.

 The method of scholarship.

 Application of good taste and judgment in selecting and employing materials and methods of instruction.

 Students at Santiago Canyon College are expected to be honest and forthright in their academic endeavors.
 To falsify the results of one's research, to steal the words or ideas of another, or to cheat on an examination corrupts the essential process by which knowledge is advanced.
 Academic dishonesty is seen as an intentional act of fraud, in which a student seeks to claim credit for the work or efforts of another without authorization or uses unauthorized materials or fabricated information in any academic exercise.
 We, as an institution, also consider academic dishonesty to include forgery of academic documents, intentionally impeding or damaging the academic work of others, assisting other students in acts of dishonesty or coercing students into acts of dishonesty.

 In cases where a violation of academic honesty is discovered, the faculty member is encouraged to file an "Academic Honesty Incident Report" form and distribute the form as specified.

 There are two categories of sanctions: Limited and College-wide.
-Limited sanctions include an academic action such as assigning a lower grade or a grade of "F" for the test or project.
+Limited sanctions include an academic action such as assigning a lower grade or a grade of "F or zero" for the test or project.
 College-wide sanctions include any sanction that will affect a student's standing with the college-at-large, up to and including suspension or expulsion from the college.